astropy/astropy/docs/modeling/compound-models.rst

 and ``&``, each of which is discussed in the following sections.

-.. warning:: Creating compound models by combining classes is deprecated and will be removed in v 4.0.
+.. warning:: Creating compound models by combining classes is deprecated and will be removed in v4.0.

 The result of combining two models is a model instance::